Sportech: Poker

 In 2001, Sportech was one of three firms worldwide to win gambling licences from the Isle of Man to run online casinos in there.
 Leveraging the Littlewoods brand name, it launched littlewoodscasino.com.

 Towards the end of 2003, Sportech decided to relocate its gaming operations from the Isle of Man to the Netherlands Antilles in order to broaden the range of games it currently offers.
 The terms of the Isle of Man were restrictive, with operators unable to advertise their services in jurisdictions that do not yet have legalised online gaming.
 The Isle of Man would force the company to undergo a recertification process in order to upgrade its software, and customers were limited as to how they could withdraw money from their accounts.
 Seeing a successful launch of the Littlewoods Casino product, the company wanted to move on and include Littlewoods Poker and an integrated jackpot product in their offering.
 Littlewoods Poker was launched in 2003.

 Company today

 In 2008, Sportech signed a strategic partnership with 888sport, replacing Cryptologic as the firm's software supplier.

 In their 2016 full year results Sportech announced profits before tax climbed to £13.8m, compared to £11.8m in 2015.

-In 2016 the company won a long-running battle with HMRC over a £97m VAT repayment on one its games.
+In 2016 the company won a long-running battle with HMRC over a £97m VAT repayment on one of its games.
 In March 2017 Sportech announced it would return £20 million to shareholders by way of a Tender Offer to buy back shares.

-Richard McGuire, chief executive and Tom Hearne, chief financial officer, will step down from their current roles, following the release of the company interim results on 9 September 2021.

-Sportech also announced a proposal from its board of directors involving the de-listing of the company’s shares from the Main Market of London Stock Exchange (LSE) and enlisting them to trade on AIM.